 Angel joined the Hub in September 2015 as an Action Researcher.
 He is a very energetic young man who gives a younger view to the hub.
-Angel joined the Hub in September 2015 as an Action Researcher.
 Since he is a teen, he has experience in the way youth talk, what they like, and what ways they get information.
-He joined to better help people and make a difference and is a senior at High School Inc., a business and insurance academy located in Hartford.
+He joined to better help people and make a difference.
+He recently graduated from High School Inc., a business and insurance academy located in Hartford.

-Angel is interested in attending Central Connecticut State University when he graduates to study mathematics.
+Angel is currently attending Capital community college until he transfers to Central Connecticut State University to study Community Psychology.
 He is currently working for Bear’s Smokehouse, a restaurant in Downtown Hartford, but he also likes to volunteer in the community and help others in his spare time.
 Angel is a part of youth advocacy group in Hartford called Compass Junior Peacebuilders.
 He volunteers there in different communities to help advocate for educational rights.
-He wants to advocate more for youth and LGBTQ+ rights and also spends time going to helping youth organizations around Hartford.
-He has worked with neighborhoods and organizations advocate for different rights and community issues, event planning, social media outreach, and getting youth involved.
-In his my spare time he competes in triathlons, travels, and loves to play video games.
+He wants to advocate more for youth and LGBTQ+ rights and spends time helping youth organizations around Hartford.
+He has worked with neighborhoods and organizations advocating for different rights and community issues, event planning, social media outreach, and getting youth involved.
+In his spare time, he competes in triathlons, travels, and loves to play video games.

-For inquiries about our social media presence, contact him at: Angel.Cotto@icrweb.org
+For inquiries about our Photovoice project, contact him at: Angel.Cotto@icrweb.org

-For inquiries about communications or our website, contact her at firstname.lastname@example.org
+For inquiries about our social media presence, contact her at firstname.lastname@example.org

-Jay is an Action Researcher at the Institute for the Community Research’s Youth Action Hub, joining the team on February 19th 2016.
+Jay is an Action Researcher at the Institute for the Community Research.
+He joined the Youth Action Hub in February of 2016.
 Jay’s research interests focus on understanding the scope of youth homelessness in Connecticut and what can be done to end youth homelessness.